 Every July 4, millions of Americans celebrate Independence Day.
 Although July 4 has only been a federal holiday since 1941, we’ve been celebrating since 1776.
 Over the years, those celebrations have come in many forms, including parades and family barbecues.
 But the real crowd-pleaser has always come in the form of fireworks displays.
 Independence Day is just around the corner, but there are other events happening around the country where you can get a little taste of the huge fireworks displays that will be taking place in places such as Washington, D.C., and New York City.

 Fireworks displays have long been associated with Independence Day here in the United States, but we also use them to celebrate other events, such as New Year’s and various festivals around the country.
-Washington Post staff photojournalist Salwan Georges recently visited the Shenandoah Apple Blossom Festival and caught the fireworks display, which takes place roughly a month before the nation celebrates Independence Day.
-The festival takes place over the course of 10 days and is replete with various events including parades, dances, a wine festival and a 10K race.
-More than 200,000 people attend the event each year.
+Washington Post staff photojournalist Salwan Georges visited the Shenandoah Apple Blossom Festival in 2018 and caught their fireworks display, which takes place roughly a month before the nation celebrates Independence Day.
+The festival took place over the course of 10 days and was replete with various events including parades, dances, a wine festival and a 10K race.
+More than 200,000 people have attended the event every year in the past.

 To make the photographs here, Georges arrived a few hours before the fireworks started to plan his position.
 He told In Sight how he made the images: “I used my wide-angle lens, 24mm and put my camera on a tripod.
 I set my shutter very low, closed my aperture and started to play with zooming in and out as I take the photos.
 As the first fireworks went up in the sky I started to make quick adjustments until I think the settings are close before playing around.”